Lemon Law / NY Lemon Law

 The New York Lemon Law covers drivers whose vehicles suffer a nonconformity or defect within the first 24 months or 18,000 miles, whichever comes first, that can't be repaired after repeated attempts (normally 3-4) by the manufacturers authorized dealership.
-These cars can be purchased, leased, registered or transferred to New York.
+These cars can be purchased, leased, registered, or transferred to New York.

 Likewise, if you are experiencing paint problems, the same kind of problem (electrical, water leak in the back versus water leak in the front, front brakes and then back brakes and then front brakes again), or if it is a significant problem that has occurred twice, we welcome you to submit your information for our consideration.
 We handle each case separately and we have made exceptions in the past.

-If you submit a claim to Kimmel & Silverman, and we accept your case, you will not pay anything out of pocket, win or lose.
+If you submit a claim to Kimmel & Silverman and we accept your case, you will not pay anything out of pocket, win or lose.
 The fee-shifting provision gives you equal footing when battling against a multi-billion dollar automobile manufacturer.

 Yes, cars that are purchased and leased are both covered.

 Yes.
-They were added in 2004.
+Motorcycles were added in 2004.

 No. Problems can occur immediately, but if you are interested in opening a New York Lemon Law claim, you must follow proper procedures.
 That means making an appointment to have your car examined and repaired, and securing a repair invoice when you pick up your car.
 Make sure the invoice properly outlines all of the problems you disclosed to the service manager.

-We represent consumers with used cars under the Magnuson Moss Warranty Act.
-As mentioned earlier, this law, which provides the same cost-free representation as the NY Lemon Law, protects consumers with used cars who have repeated problems under an original or extended manufacturers warranty.
+We represent consumers with used cars under the Magnuson–Moss Warranty Act.
+As mentioned earlier, this law, which provides the same cost-free representation as the NY Lemon Law, protects consumers with used cars who have repeated problems under an original or extended manufacturer's warranty.

 Also, if a dealer misrepresents a car at the time of sale, lying about accident history or not disclosing lemon or salvage history, you may have rights under the New York Unfair Trade Practices Act.
-If this has happened to you, e-mail us as soon as possible and we will be happy to assist you.
+If this has happened to you, email us as soon as possible, and we will be happy to assist you.